 Grant has been consistently recognized for his outstanding achievements on behalf of clients throughout his career.
 A selection of recent recognitions include:

-• The Legal 500 US 2023: Recommended lawyer for White Collar Defense, Financial Services Litigation, and Fintech
+- The Legal 500 US 2025: Recommended lawyer for Corporate Investigations, White Collar Defense and Fintech

-• The Best Lawyers in America Best Lawyers for Criminal Defense: White-Collar and Litigation - Securities 2022-2023
+- The Best Lawyers in America as Best Lawyer for Criminal Defense: White-Collar and Litigation - Securities 2022-2026, and Commercial Litigation 2026.

 Publications